-Engineering: Students learn engineering by developing obstacle courses, performing sink/float experiments, engaging in building projects, discovering how things work, and fixing broken materials and toys.
+Engineering: Preschoolers learn engineering by developing obstacle courses, performing sink/float experiments, engaging in building projects, discovering how things work, and fixing broken materials and toys.

 Arts: We offer open-ended graphic art projects and child-selected art media, and we display the completed projects for other students and parents to view.
 We also incorporate singing, dancing and yoga into our curriculum.
 Storytelling is another important element of our arts program, and includes extending, retelling, and acting out stories.